Anjali-Karpekar/Bankingsystem_SparkFoundation/README.md

 # Bankingsystem_SparkFoundation
-This is the project made during the internship of The Spark Foundation Task assigned was as follows:
+This is the project made during the internship at The Spark Foundation Task assigned was as follows:

 Create a simple dynamic website which has the following specs.